sas695/IDD-Fa19-Lab3/README.md

 # Data Logger (and using cool sensors!)

-*A lab report by John Q. Student.*
+*A lab report by Samson Schirmer.*

 ## In The Report